Hochwald, Switzerland: Economy

 In 2000, there were 49 workers who commuted into the municipality and 434 workers who commuted away.
-The municipality is a net exporter of workers, with about 8.9 workers leaving the municipality for every one entering.
+The municipality is a net exporter of workers, with about 8.9 workers leaving the municipality for everyone entering.
 Of the working population, 15.4% used public transportation to get to work, and 63.3% used a private car.

 Religion

 From the 2000 census, 541 or 48.1% were Roman Catholic, while 253 or 22.5% belonged to the Swiss Reformed Church.
 Of the rest of the population, there were 2 members of an Orthodox church (or about 0.18% of the population), there were 6 individuals (or about 0.53% of the population) who belonged to the Christian Catholic Church, and there were 46 individuals (or about 4.09% of the population) who belonged to another Christian church.
 There was 1 person who was Buddhist.
 242 (or about 21.53% of the population) belonged to no church, are agnostic or atheist, and 33 individuals (or about 2.94% of the population) did not answer the question.